-The Mediation Center for the Office of the State's Attorney for Cecil County is funded in part by a grant from the Maryland Mediation and Conflict Resolution Office (MACRO) located in Annapolis, MD.
+The Cecil County Community Mediation Center is funded, in part, by a grant from the Maryland Mediation and Conflict Resolution Office (MACRO) located in Annapolis, MD.

-Mediators are provided by Community Mediation Upper Shore, Inc. (CMUS), a non-profit center located in Chestertown, MD.
-CMUS is one of 18 mediation centers in the state of Maryland that trains volunteers in mediation and conflict resolution skills.
+The Cecil County Community Mediation Center provides free and professional mediation and conflict resolution training, through Community Mediation Maryland (CMM), for volunteers to serve as mediators for the community.
 A mediator is not a judge and does not provide advice, legal or otherwise, or make a decision for the participants.
 Since the participants know what they need better than anyone else, they make the decisions.
 Mediators support the participants through the mediation process.

 A mediator first explains the process and answers any questions.
 Then each participant has time to explain why they came to mediation.
-The mediator then helps the participants discuss the dispute openly and identify issues and explore options so that the participants develop an agreement to resolve the dispute.
+The mediator then helps the participants discuss the dispute openly.
+Together, they identify issues and explore options so that the participants can develop an agreement to resolve the dispute.
 As a final step, the mediator writes the agreement in the words of the participants.

 Mediation is scheduled at a time and location convenient for the participants.
 A mediation session lasts about two hours.
 If more time is needed, an additional session may be scheduled.
 Mediation is offered at no cost to the participants.

-The Mediation Center Coordinator may select cases for mediation, or a District Court Commissioner may submit cases to mediation.
-The complaining party may request mediation by contacting the Mediation Center Coordinator.
+The Mediation Center Coordinator may select cases for mediation or a District Court Commissioner may submit cases to mediation.
+The complaining party may request mediation by contacting the Mediation Center Coordinator directly.
 Cases only proceed to mediation with the approval of the State's Attorney or his designee.